anthonyjj89/cline-mcp-tools/README.md

 A Model Context Protocol (MCP) server that enables Claude Desktop to access, search, and interact with VS Code chat conversations.

+> **IMPORTANT:** This MCP server requires a modified version of the Cline VS Code extension to work properly.
+You must install the forked version from [https://github.com/anthonyjj89/cline-mcp-external-link](https://github.com/anthonyjj89/cline-mcp-external-link).
+The standard version from the VS Code marketplace will not work.
+See the [Compatibility](#compatibility) section for details.

 > **Note:** This is the clean main branch with only essential files for production use.
 For development, testing scripts, and additional examples, please check the [dev branch](https://github.com/anthonyjj89/cline-mcp-tools/tree/dev).

 ## Features